 Written Application • PDLG Interview • Employer Interview

-The PDLG Fellows Program Committee (the “PDLG Committee”) will review the applications and select those to interviewed be interviewed by PDLG representatives based on the criteria listed in the section on eligibility.
+The PDLG Fellows Program Committee (the “PDLG Committee”) will review the applications and select those to be interviewed by PDLG representatives based on the criteria in the section on eligibility and academic results.
 Students will be notified of their selection and of the time of the interview by email.

-Representatives of participating PDLG law firms and legal departments (the "PDLG Committee") will conduct interviews of the selected candidates on Saturday February 4, 2023.
+Representatives of participating PDLG law firms and legal departments (the “PDLG Committee”) will conduct interviews of the selected candidates Saturday, February 1, 2025.
 Each candidate will have one 30-40 minute interview with two PDLG representatives.

 At the conclusion of the day of interviews, the participating representatives will select those candidates who, in their judgment, are realistically likely to succeed as summer associates.
 Each selected candidate will then be randomly assigned to an employer for an interview for a specific job.
 Of course, no candidate will be assigned to an employer where there would be a conflict of interest.
 The interviewing employer will be provided with a full copy of its candidates' application packages and any other information developed as part of the PDLG process.